Eagle555/lucky-dip/README.md

-# Lucky Dip - random number generation
+# Lucky Dip - random number generation for UK lottery

 Lucky dip generates the numbers, so you don't have to choose.
 - SET FOR LIFE